 An Energy Efficiency Modification (EE MOD), a type of Capacity Exchange transaction, is used to track an increase or decrease of the EE Nominated Value of a provider's EE Resource in the Capacity Exchange system.
 EE MODs are no longer submitted by EE Resource Providers.
-Prior to the commitment of an EE Resource to an FRR Entity's FRR Capacity Plan, PJM submits an EE MOD in the Capacity Exchange system to represent the Nominated EE Value of an EE Resource to be effective June through October and May of the Delivery Year and an EE Mod to represent the Capacity Performance Value of an EE Resource to be effective for November through April of the Delivery Year based on an EE Provider's approved initial/updated EE M&V

-Plan.
-Prior to the Delivery Year, PJM submits an EE MOD to represent the final Nominated EE Value of an EE Resource to be effective for June through October and May of the Delivery Year and an EE MOD to represent the Capacity Performance value of the EE Resource to be effective for November through April of the Delivery Year based on PJM's approval of the provider's Post Installation M&V Report for such Delivery Year.
+Prior to the commitment of an EE Resource to an FRR Entity's FRR Capacity Plan, PJM submits an EE MOD in the Capacity Exchange system to represent the Nominated EE Value of an EE Resource to be effective June through October and May of the Delivery Year and an EE Mod to represent the Capacity Performance Value of an EE Resource to be effective for November through April of the Delivery Year based on an EE MOD to represent the final Nominated EE Value of an EE Value of an EE Resource to be effective for June through October and May of the Delivery Year and an EE MoV Plan.
+Prior to the Delivery Year, PJM submits an EE MOD to represent the final Nominated EE Value of an EE Resource to be effective for June through October and May of the Delivery Year and an EE MOD to represent the Capacity Performance Value of an EE Resource to be effective for June through October and May of the Delivery Year and an EE MOD to represent the Capacity Performance value of the EE Resource to be effective for June through October and May of the Delivery Year and an EE MOD to represent the Capacity Performance value of the EE Resource to be effective for November through April of the Delivery Year based on PJM's approval of the provider's Post Installation M&V Report for such Delivery Year.